 - a.
-Nonspendable Amounts that cannot be spent because they are either (a) not in spendable form or (b) legally or contractually required to be maintained intact.
-The 'not in spendable form' criterion includes items that are not expected to be converted to cash, for example: inventories, prepaid amounts, and long-term notes receivable. - b.
+Nonspendable Amounts that cannot be spent because they are either (a) not in spendable form or (b) legally or contractually required to be maintained intact. - b.
 Restricted Amounts that are restricted for specific purposes when constraints placed on the use of resources are either (a) externally imposed by creditors, grantors, contributors, laws, or regulations of other governments; or (b) imposed by law through constitutional provisions or enabling legislation.
 Restrictions may effectively be changed or lifted only with the consent of resource providers. - c.
 Committed Amounts that can only be used for specific purposes pursuant to constraints imposed by formal action of the district's highest level of decision-making authority.
 Commitments may be changed or lifted only by the District taking the same formal action that imposed the constraint originally (for example: resolution and ordinance). - d.
 Assigned Amounts that are constrained by the government's intent to be used for specific purposes, but are neither restricted or committed.
 Intent is expressed by (a) the District's Board or (b) a body (for example: a budget or finance committee) or (c) official to which the District's Board has delegated the authority to assign amounts to be used for specific purpose. - e.
 Unassigned Amounts representing the residual classification for the general fund, and includes all amounts not contained in the other classifications.